keu/docs/astro/configure-deployment.md

 ### Worker Resources

-Task execution on Astro is powered by [Airflow's Celery Executor](https://airflow.apache.org/docs/apache-airflow/stable/executor/celery.html) with [KEDA](https://www.astronomer.io/blog/the-keda-autoscaler), which enables a Deployment's worker count to auto-scale between 1 and 10 depending on real-time workload.
+In Airflow, a worker is responsible for executing tasks that are scheduled and queued by the Scheduler.
+On Astro, task execution is powered by the [Celery Executor](https://airflow.apache.org/docs/apache-airflow/stable/executor/celery.html) with [KEDA](https://www.astronomer.io/blog/the-keda-autoscaler), which enables a Deployment's worker count to auto-scale between 1 and 10 depending on real-time workload.
+Each worker is a Kubernetes Pod in your Astro Cluster.

 All Celery workers assume the same resources.
 If you set **Worker Resources** to 10 AU, for example, your Deployment might scale up to 3 workers using 10 AU each for a total of 30 AU (3 CPU, 11.25 GB Memory).
 By default, the minimum AU allocated towards workers is 10.